seann999/hsr_pybullet/README.md

 `hsrb_meshes`, which contains the meshes referenced by the robot URDF, was copied from https://github.com/hsr-project/hsrb_meshes.

+Part of the panoptic segmentation code comes from https://github.com/bowenc0221/panoptic-deeplab.

+The depth sensor noise model comes from https://github.com/facebookresearch/habitat-sim.

 A subset of 3D models from the ShapeNet dataset are used by this project.
 Due to restrictions, these models are only downloadable from the official ShapeNet dataset website.